 Victoria Day is a public holiday celebrated annually in Canada on the Monday preceding May 25th.
-Originally honouring Queen Victoria’s birthday, it has evolved into the unofficial start of the summer season across the country.
+This federal holiday honours Queen Victoria’s birthday while marking the unofficial start of summer across the nation.

 Victoria Day is a statutory holiday in every Canadian province and territory, with the exception of New Brunswick, Newfoundland, Nova Scotia, and Prince Edward Island.